jsmmth/MorphModalKit/README.md

 ### Snapshots & Performance

 `ModalViewController` converts all *_background_* cards into static snapshots to keep the render loop silky‑smooth.
 The live view is restored automatically when the card becomes front‑most.
+You can disable this with `usesSnapshots` property if you want background cards to remain active.

+### Height adjusting

+All `ModalView` views have a `preferredHeight` value to which it will attempt to stick to.
+Although if there is a situation where there is not enough room on the device it will shrink the modal to ensure there is enough space to show the content.
+Be mindful of this when creating modal content with inputs where the keyboard will reduce the amount of available space.
+You may need to wrap your content in a UIScrollView and use the `dismissalHandlingScrollView`.

 ### Keyboard avoidance